 23. For the monocle, use a white wire gauge 28.
 Roll one end of the wire in a brush handle of 5cm diameter.
 Then, bend the wire and shape it.
 Prick it between the body and the lapel.
 Paint it with a mixture of gold powder colorant and vodka.

-25. For the cake, I opted for a classic and elegant style, in the same line that the rabbit.
-Cover the cake and a cake base of 20cm diameter with Black Fondant Renshaw Extra.
+25. For the cake, I opted for a classic and elegant style, in the same line than the rabbit.
+Cover the cake and a cake base of 20cm diameter with black Renshaw Extra fondant.
 If you don’t have a lot of practice covering cakes, you can visit my post on how to cover round cakes with fondant.
-After covering the cake, make an oval of 13cm high with some white fondant and glue it to the cake.
+After covering the cake, make an oval 13cm high with some white fondant and glue it to the cake.

-26. Paint the egg with a mixture of Rainbow Dust Holy Green and withe powder colorant.
+26. Paint the egg with a mixture of Rainbow Dust Holly Green and white powder colorant.
 Dilute the mixture with vodka and use a flat brush to paint the egg.
 You can shade the lateral of the egg, leaving the centre in a more clear tone.
 That way, you’ll create a sense of depth.

 27. To add more details, make a baroque frame with a silicone mould.
 I filled the moulds with some extra modelling paste.
 Glue the pieces to the cake and paint them with a mixture of gold colorant and vodka.

-This is possibly one of my favourite tutorial, as I really enjoyed myself throughout the whole process.
+This is possibly one of my favourite tutorials, as I really enjoyed myself throughout the whole process.
 I hope you enjoy it as well!